imomou/LogFarm/README.md

 * Application profiling such as MiniProfiler, Glimpse (still evaluating )
 * Support for .Net Core
-* Intergration with Kinesis ( AWS Lambda or Docker )
+* Integration with Kinesis ( AWS Lambda or Docker )

 If You Have Any Questions or Concerns, Please Contact at ko.sam.wang@gmail.com.
 All suggestions are welcome!